I'm not a developer.

 I have ADHD, so I bounce between projects constantly.
 Most productivity advice says that's a problem.
 With Claude Code it turned into an advantage.
 I can jump between a Firebase app, a Cloudflare Worker, a WordPress plugin, and a Next.js dashboard and actually finish all four the same afternoon.

-Everything below was built in about three weeks.
+Everything below was built over the past few months.
 No contractors, no dev team.
 Just me explaining what I needed, and Claude helping me build it.
+What started as a three-week sprint has become a different way of working entirely.

 Tools for progressive campaigns